Wendy Chung

 Wendy K. Chung is an American clinical and molecular geneticist and physician.
-She currently directs the clinical genetics program at NewYork–Presbyterian Hospital / Columbia University Medical Center in New York City and serves as the Kennedy Family Professor of Pediatrics.
-She is the author of 600 peer-reviewed articles and 75 chapters and has won several awards as a physician, researcher, and professor.
+She is the Chair of the Department of Pediatrics at Boston Children's Hospital and is on the faculty at Harvard Medical School.
+She is the author of 700 peer-reviewed articles and 75 chapters and has won several awards as a physician, researcher, and professor.
 Chung helped to initiate a new form of newborn screening for spinal muscular atrophy which is used nationally and was among the plaintiffs in the Supreme Court case which banned gene patenting.

 Her research "relates to rare genetic conditions including the molecular genetics of obesity and diabetes in rodents and humans, the genetic basis of congenital heart disease, cardiomyopathies, arrhythmias, long QT Syndrome, pulmonary hypertension, endocrinopathies, congenital diaphragmatic hernias, esophageal atresia/tracheoesophageal fistula, seizures, Intellectual disability, autism, inherited metabolic conditions and breast susceptibility."

 Early life and education

 Chung was born in Nebraska and raised in southern Florida.
 Her parents were involved in science and medicine: her father was an organic chemistry professor and her mother worked in a medical laboratory.
 She was the first Miami-Dade County public high school student to win the Westinghouse Science Talent Search, the predecessor to the Regeneron Science Talent Search.
 In high school, Chung was valedictorian and a National Merit Scholar.

 Chung earned a bachelor's degree in biochemistry and economics at Cornell University, graduating in 1990.
 She earned a Ph.D. in genetics from Rockefeller University in 1996 and a M.D. from Cornell University Medical College in 1998.
 She was a graduate student of Dr. Rudy Leibel at Rockefeller, who described her as a "triple threat" due to her capability as an "equally gifted scientist, clinician, and teacher."
 Chung also completed an internship, residency, and fellowship at the New York-Presbyterian Hospital, Columbia University Medical Center.
 Both her internship and residency were focused in pediatrics, while her two fellowships were focused in Molecular Genetics and Clinical Genetics.